gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
-This document intend to obsolete RFC 6083 and remove the limitation on user message size to a maximum of 16384 bytes by defining a secure user message fragmentation so that multiple DTLS records can be used.
-It also updates both the DTLS versions to use as well as the HMAC algorithms for SCTP-AUTH.
+This document intend to obsolete RFC 6083 and removes the limitation on user message size of a maximum of 16384 bytes by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
+It further updates the DTLS versions to use, as well as the HMAC algorithms for SCTP-AUTH, and simplifies the implementation by some stricter requirements on the procedures.

 --- middle